ocampesato/web-animations/README.md

 web-animations
 ==============

-Graphics and animation based on Polymer, SVG, and CSS3 that combine some CSS3-based effects in the css3-graphics repository with the Polymer and SVG code samples in the polymer-svg repository.
+Graphics and animation based on Web Animations, Polymer, and SVG that add animation effects to the Polymer and SVG code samples in the polymer-svg repository.

 After downloading the code samples as well as installing bower on your machine, run this command: bower install